Tropic of Cancer (film)

-Tropic of Cancer is a 1970 American drama film directed by Joseph Strick and written by Betty Botley and Joseph Strick.
+Tropic of Cancer is a 1970 American drama film directed by Joseph Strick, who also co-wrote the screenplay with Betty Botley.
 It is based on Henry Miller's 1934 autobiographical novel Tropic of Cancer.
 The film stars Rip Torn, James T. Callahan, David Baur, Laurence Lignères, Phil Brown and Dominique Delpierre.
 The film was released on February 27, 1970, by Paramount Pictures.